grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ui-configure/mediaplayer-initialize-for-video/android-1.4-media-resource-create.md

 ---
 description: For each new video content, initialize a MediaResource instance with information about the video content and load the media resource.
 The MediaResource class represents the content to be loaded by the MediaPlayer instance.
-seo-description: For each new video content, initialize a MediaResource instance with information about the video content and load the media resource.
-The MediaResource class represents the content to be loaded by the MediaPlayer instance.
-seo-title: Create a media resource
 title: Create a media resource
-uuid: d9fe982a-bedf-445c-b5be-f7918693782a
 ---

 # Create a media resource {#create-a-media-resource}